Taiwan's extended conscription and 'loss of face' for Xi Jinping

 Story highlights

-The recent increase in Taiwanese cross-strait violations by China holds significance following the 'loss of face' for Xi Jinping after failed transgressions in the Yangtze area of India's Arunachal Pradesh state.
+The recent increase in Taiwanese cross-strait violations by China holds significance following the 'loss of face' for Xi Jinping after failed transgressions in the Tawang sector of India's Arunachal Pradesh state.
 Experts further view it as part of Beijing's attempt to divert Chinese people's attention from the country's Covid crisis.

-The recent increase in Taiwanese cross-strait violations by China holds significance following the 'loss of face' for Xi Jinping after failed transgressions in the Yangtze area of India's Arunachal Pradesh state.
+The recent increase in Taiwanese cross-strait violations by China holds significance following the 'loss of face' for Xi Jinping after failed transgressions in the Tawang sector of India's Arunachal Pradesh state.
 Experts further view it as part of Beijing's attempt to divert Chinese people's attention from the country's Covid crisis.

 Taiwan on Tuesday announced that it will extend mandatory military service from four months to one year, with Taiwanese President Tsai Ing-wen emphatically pointing out in Taipei that 'peace with China will not fall from the sky'.
 The decision, while under deliberations for nearly two years, is seen to be triggered by the 'strike drills' that Beijing conducted in the sea and airspace around the self-governing island nation on over the weekend.